heartistizio/notes/javascript/functional-js/function-purity.md

 ## Arguments

 Parameters are the labels for arguments - values that are passed in.
+They should be listed from more general to more specific.
 Shapes of our functions matter,

 ### Higher Order Functions